RogueAngelfire/chew/README.md

 ### Technologies Used

+- Balsamiq for my Wireframes.
+- Bootstrap was used for testing mainly.
+- Materialize for the majority of my frameworks.
+- Font Awesome has been implimented for all my icons.
+- Github was used as hosting service.
+- GitPod for where I carried out all my coding.
+- Heroku is what I used to deploy this app which is a container-based cloud platform service.
+- Unsplash is where I obtained my images from when I worked out I couldn't submit mine to MongoDB which brings me to
+- MongoDB an amazing database website.
+-
+-

-For this assignment I used the following languages:
+# For this assignment I used the following languages:

 HTML5
 CSS3
 Javascript
 Python3

-The Libraries used were as follows:
+# The Libraries used were as follows:

-Flask
+- Flask
-jQuery
+- jQuery
-Bootstrap CCS and JS
+- Bootstrap CCS and JS
-Font Awesome
+- Font Awesome
+- PyMongo
+- Flask
-PyMongo
+- PyMongo
-Flask-PyMongo
-bson
+- bson
-Werkzeug
+- Werkzeug

-Database used:
+## Database used:

-MongoDB
+- MongoDB

-For Hosting I used:
+## For Hosting I used:

-Github
+- Github
-Heroku
+- Heroku

 ### Testing

+Used Google Developers tools

 ### Deployment